 Bookimed offers free expert assistance.
 A personal medical coordinator supports you before, during, and after your treatment, solving any issues.
 You're never alone on your Rehabilitation treatment journey.

-Dr. Baris Metin combines 7+ years of neurology expertise from Turkey and Belgium, specializing in neurological rehabilitation at NP Istanbul Brain Hospital.
+Dr. Baris Metin combines 26 years of experience of neurology expertise from Turkey and Belgium, specializing in neurological rehabilitation at NP Istanbul Brain Hospital.

 Specializing in Ozone Therapy and Dry Needling, Dr. Yalvac helps patients with chronic pain and sports injuries at Hisar Hospital Intercontinental.